TRIPTYK/ember-boilerplate/README.md

 ### Additional Tooling

-- Coverage: read by `read-cov.js` file.
-A minimum of 50% code coverage is required.
 - With-backend: `with-backend.js` Starts the ember app with a backend synchronously.
 - Code duplication: with jscpd.
 - Husky: checks linting + code duplication + integration & unit tests before commiting to VSC.